docker/extensions-sdk/docs/index.md

 ## Overview

-An extension is packaged as a Docker image, that contains all resources required to install the extention.

-It must have a `metadata.json` file at the root of the image filesystem.
-This `metadata.json` file describes the content of the extension.
+Extensions are packaged as specially formatted Docker images (our CLI tool helps to build these).
+The most fundamental requirement is a `metadata.json` file at the root of the image filesystem, describing the content of the extension.

 An extension can contain a UI part and backend parts (running either on the host or in the Desktop virtual machine).